Conda environments

 channels are all you need.

 The best practice is to always note down all packages including versions used in projects before you forget things to ensure reproducibility.
-You can always export an activated environment created previously and dump the exact versions used into a YAML file with conda env export > requirements.yml
+You can always export an activated environment created previously and dump the exact versions used into a YAML file with mamba env export > requirements.yml

 .
 The file could for example look like this: